 We heard about a ban on tourists visiting wild tigers in many of India’s national parks, possibly including Ranthambore, where we had previously visited.
 That probably means more people flocking to see animals sat rocking back and forth in cages and rubbing against walls to stimulate themselves because they are so bored.

 A couple of years after finishing our travels and settling in Australia, the time was right to make the committment and transition to veganism and eliminate our reliance on animals altogether.
 Although no longer eating dairy and feeling good about our commitment to that, we became aware that our diet was far from healthy.
-We
+We became hooked on a diet full of ultra processed foods high in salt, fats and sugar and although we were probably in better shape than we were before, we weren't doing ourselves any favours health wise by eating the foods we were eating.

 Not long after starting our new life down under in Australia, my parents' health started to decline and I was feeling more and more stressed and started to have my own health worries.
 I saw an eye specialist after 4 years of dealing with severe dry eye and trichiasis, and instead of getting prescribed a procedure to epilate my lashes as I expected and had planned for, I came away numbed and confused with a diagnosis of a rare, chronic, inflammatory, and permanently life changing autoimmune blistering disease called mucous membrane pemphigoid.